Homeric Minimum: Solar phenomenon

-The Homeric Minimum is a persistent and deep solar minimum that took place between 2,800 and 2,550 years Before Present, starting around 830 BCE and resembling the Spörer Minimum.
-It is sometimes named "Great Solar Minimum".
+The Homeric Minimum is a persistent and deep grand solar minimum between about 800 and 600 BC.
+Cosmogenic beryllium-10 deposits in varves in a German lake show a sharp increase "2,759 ± 39 varve years before present", while carbon-14 is high starting around 830 BC.
+It is similar to the Spörer Minimum of around AD 1500.
+It is sometimes named the "Great Solar Minimum" or Homerian GSM.
 It has been subdivided into a stronger minimum at 2,750-2,635 years before present and a secondary minimum 2,614-2,594 years before present.
 The Homeric Minimum is sometimes considered to be part of a longer "Hallstattzeit" solar minimum between 705–200 BC that also includes a second minimum between 460 and 260 BC.
 The Homeric Minimum however also coincided with a geomagnetic excursion named "Etrussia-Sterno", which may have altered the climate response to the Homeric Minimum.
 The name "Homeric Minimum" however is not widely accepted in solar physics.

 Mechanisms of climate effects

 Variations in the solar output have effects on climate, less through the usually quite small effects on insolation and more through the relatively large changes of UV radiation and potentially also indirectly through modulation of cosmic ray radiation.
 The 11-year solar cycle measurably alters the behaviour of weather and atmosphere, but decadal and centennial climate cycles are also attributed to solar variation.
+Any direct radiation effects may have been further amplified by oceanic circulation changes, such as the El Niño-Southern Oscillation and the Atlantic Meridional Overturning Circulation.
+It is possible that cooling in the North Atlantic predated the Homeric Minimum, while the timing of East Asian Summer Monsoon changes coincides well with that of the Homeric Minimum.